replicatedhq/troubleshoot/CONTRIBUTING.md

 - [Request a New Feature](https://github.com/replicatedhq/troubleshoot/issues/new?assignees=&labels=feature&template=feature_enhancement.md) Create an issue to add functionality that addresses a problem or adds an enhancement.
 - [Report a Bug](https://github.com/replicatedhq/troubleshoot/issues/new?assignees=&labels=bug&template=bug_report.md) Report a problem or unexpected behaviour with Troubleshoot.

+## Design Principles

+When implementing a new feature please review the [design principles](./design/design-principles.md) to help guide the approach.

 ## Development Environment

 To get started we recommend: